djangocon/2024.djangocon.us/src/_content/presenters/marc-gibbons.md

 As a two-time cancer survivor, Marc is on a mission to help and inspire others facing adversity.
 He founded Port Perry Pedals, an annual cycling fundraiser in the Greater Toronto Area, raising close to $120,000 since 2021 for healthcare in his community.

-Marc first appeared on the DjangoConUS stage in 2023 and has since jointed the team at Lincoln Loop.
+Marc first appeared on the DjangoConUS stage in 2023 and has since joined the team at Lincoln Loop.